NetLogo/NW-Extension/README.md

 There is also more to come in the future.
 This is just a very preliminary version of what we have in mind.
 Future versions will include import from [GraphML](http://graphml.graphdrawing.org/), some new network layouts, and more algorithms and measures.

-To provide all this functionality, the Network Extension is relying on two external, popular and well-tested network librairies: [Jung](http://jung.sourceforge.net/) and [JGraphT](https://github.com/jgrapht/jgrapht).
+To provide all this functionality, the Network Extension is relying on two external, popular and well-tested network libraries: [Jung](http://jung.sourceforge.net/) and [JGraphT](https://github.com/jgrapht/jgrapht).

 ## Usage